jakebathman/tailwindcss-uk-docs/source/docs/responsive-design.blade.md

 }
 ```

-Learn more in the [customizing breakpoints documentation](/docs/breakpoints).
+Learn more in the [customising breakpoints documentation](/docs/breakpoints).